g0v/taipei/README.md

 ### YouBike (Bike sharing)

 Yellow bike sharing service [YouBike](http://taipei.youbike.com.tw/en/f43.php) is available everywhere across Taipei (and near all metro station).
-It allows commuters to rent from one station and return at another with [EasyCard](https://www.easycard.com.tw/english/easycard/buy.asp) with very cheap price as low as 30 an hour, which is available at all metro station information counters and convenience stores.
+It allows commuters to rent from one station and return at another with [EasyCard](https://www.easycard.com.tw/english/easycard/buy.asp) with very cheap price as low as 30 per hour, which is available at all metro station information counters and convenience stores.

 Download the [App](https://taipei.youbike.com.tw/download/app) so you can access the stations map and know if there's still empty places to park your Youbike or if the closest station has available Youbike!